bInAryY-bArD/CS204_mini_project_1/README.md

         >> .half        >> .word
         >> .dword       >> .asciz

-  PROCESS :
+  #PROCESS :
     The poject has been divided into various sub parts.

-          # Input - Output :
+      ##Input - Output :

-            It involves reading the given .asm file line by line and then separating the various terms (like the instructions, immediate values, registers, offset, etc.) and then writing the output into a .mc file.
-Here we just make a skeleton of taking input, separating terms and writing an output.
+            >> Involves reading the given .asm file line by line
+            >> separating the various terms (like the instructions, immediate values, registers, offset, etc.)
+            >> Writing the output into a .mc file.
+                  ** NOTE : Here we just make a skeleton of taking input, separating terms and writing an output.**

-          # Processing instructions :
+##Processing :

-            This part involves checking the instruction of each line
+            >> This is the main part of our project which involves converting to machine code.
+            >> First it detects the format of instruction
+            >> Then it converts the code into machine code accordingly.
+            >> Then it saves the string within the 'converted_code' and update into the .mc file